davorg/davecross.co.uk/docs/services/index.md

 Three days, two weeks, maybe even a month or so.
 I'd be happy to work on your project for a while.
-Maybe you just need an external perspective to get things moving.
+Maybe you just need an external perspective to kickstart your project.
 Or perhaps you can use a brief injection of experience and deep knowledge.

-Areas that I might be able to help include:
+Areas where I can add value include:

 * **Perl:** There are still quite a lot of Perl codebases out there.
 And, in my experience, many of them haven't really kept up to date with modern